Classic brick apartment building courtyard

 How a 721 exchange stacks up

-Exit active operations immediately
+Exit active operations completely

-Diversified real estate portfolio
+Diversified portfolio exposure

 Purpose-built for small multifamily